Jesse Plemons

 Jesse Plemons in 'Observe and Report'

-Plemons continued to act in the series until it ended in 2011, juggling these shoots with guest roles in movies such as "Observe and Report" (2009), "Shrink" (2010), and "Paul" (2011).
-During this time, he managed to graduate remotely from high school at Texas Tech University, earning his diploma in 2007.
+Plemons stayed with the series until it wrapped in 2011, balancing those shoots with guest roles in films like "Observe and Report" (2009), "Shrink" (2010), and "Paul" (2011).
+During this period, he managed to finish high school remotely through Texas Tech University, earning his diploma in 2007.

 Jesse Plemons in 'Paul'